Medicines for Parkinson's

 Print this page

-There are many different types of medicines for Parkinson's.
-Most medicines work by topping up or mimicking (copying) the effect of dopamine.
+There are many different types of medicines for Parkinson's and most of them work by topping up or mimicking (copying) the effect of dopamine.
 Read more about Parkinson's.

 Levodopa